Scaling Generalist Data-Analytic Agents: A More Detailed Related Work

 The release of Large Reasoning Models \citep{o1,r1,kimi-k2} marks the triumph of Reinforcement Learning (RL) for LLMs.
 GRPO-style algorithms \citep{grpo,dapo,vapo,spa-rl,arpo,chord} enable models to autonomously explore while preserving robust generalization across diverse reasoning patterns.
 Consequently, a surge of work has sought to adapt GRPO-like algorithms to various agent domains \citep{search-r1,r1-searcher,webthinker,webdancer,retool,toolrl,websailor,swe-rl}.
 Yet these methods presuppose a strong backbone model; researchers are therefore compelled to synthesize copious post-training data to compensate for the backbone’s deficiencies in the target agent setting.
 To the best of our knowledge, we are the first to systematically investigate the scaling of agent post-training data and multi-turn RL training in the data-analytic scenario, aiming to provide actionable insights for data synthesis and RL-driven training in other complex agent fields.

 \paragraph{Data-Analytic Agents and Benchmarks.} Data Analysis Agents harness the reasoning capabilities and code-generation facility of LLMs to automate the end-to-end processing of data analysis tasks, constituting a critical component in the pursuit of autonomous scientific discovery \citep{ai4research-survey}.
 Virtually all existing data analysis agents rely on closed-source models and are limited to prompt engineering.
 InfiAgent \citep{infiagent} pioneers the adoption of the \texttt{ReAct} \citep{react} paradigm for tackling data analysis problems.
 DS-Agent \citep{ds-agent} incorporates human insights into data analysis tasks via case-based reasoning.
 AutoKaggle \citep{autokaggle} decomposes the data analysis pipeline into specialized sub-tasks through a multi-agent architecture.
 Data-Copilot \citep{data-copilot} and AgenticData \citep{agenticdata} stabilize agent behavior by orchestrating operations within predefined workflows.
 Data Interpreter \citep{data-interpreter} further enlarges the agent’s exploration space by introducing dynamic graph-based workflows.
 To foster progress in this domain, numerous data analysis datasets have been introduced \citep{infiagent,dsbench,qrdata,datascibench,discoverybench,tablebench,spider2}.
 Nevertheless, each adopts its own task formulation and evaluation protocol, and the majority primarily rely on human-annotated labels.
 In this paper, we propose a fully automated pipeline to synthesize data analysis questions and executable code trajectories.
 Leveraging this synthetic corpus, we train two generalist data-analytic agents with advanced performance.
+During the review period of our manuscript, several concurrent works with a similar scope have emerged \citep{deepanalyze,dsgym}.
+However, we remain the first to systematically investigate the scaling of agent post-training data and multi-turn RL training in the data-analytic scenario.